clintcarter1999/JokesAPI/README.md

 	[https://nblumhardt.com/2019/10/serilog-in-aspnetcore-3/](https://nblumhardt.com/2019/10/serilog-in-aspnetcore-3/)

 **NOTE**:
 *I have years of experience supporting enterprise software.
 This has taught me to be a defensive logger.
-I like to log as much potentially helpful information as possible/allowed without degrading performance where possible.
-However, it also allows our company to provide solutions for customers faster.*
+I like to log as much potentially helpful information without degrading performance where possible.
+This allows our company to more quickly provide solutions for customers.*

 ## Localization Consideration
 I used a lot of hard-coded strings in this example.
 It is not localizable at this point.